Cultural impact of Celine Dion: Cultural presence

 Dion is credited for bringing Francophone music to many non-Francophone countries around the world.
 She was the first and only artist in UK music history to score a gold certification for a French-language album.
+Observer–Reporter contributor Jim Willis agreed that her "repertoire represents probably the first time since Piaf that French-language music has a global audience."
 In a 2003 article, RFI Musique opined that French music "would probably never have got beyond Francophone borders without her" and that "without Celine, French record sales would be dramatically lower!"
 Theater professor Erin Hurley dubbed Dion as "an ambiguous figure in Quebec culture" and "represents the past and present of Quebec".
 Beginning 2001–2004, the French media began referring to Dion as one of the grandes voix québécoises (great Quebecois voices) at the centre of contemporary trends in popular music.
 Other singers grouped in this category included Isabelle Boulay, Lara Fabian, Natasha St-Pier, Garou, Daniel Lavoie, Lynda Lemay, Bruno Pelletier and Roch Voisine.
 However, the musicologist Catherine Rudent concludes that only Boulay, Fabian and St-Pier truly resemble Dion in répertoire, voice and techniques of interpretation.
 These singers have in common a style inherited from soul music, in which expressive vocality takes priority over the text, making full use of registers of the chest and head, vocal ornamentation and improvisation.
 In 2008, Dion was conferred with France's highest award, the Knight of the Legion of Honour by former President of France Nicolas Sarkozy.
 Sarkozy also praised Dion saying:

 "France thanks you because your talent and success have contributed to the influence of the French language outside our borders."

 Dion has been regarded as one of the most successful live acts in history.
 Forbes contributor Larry Olmsted remarked, "Dion pioneered the idea of the musical superstar residency...
-Dion’s success spawned multiple similar residencies at Caesars and other properties by A-List acts like Aerosmith, Elton John, Lady Gaga, Britney Spears, Carlos Santana and many others, changing the longstanding industry touring paradigm".
+Dion's success spawned multiple similar residencies at Caesars and other properties by A-List acts like Aerosmith, Elton John, Lady Gaga, Britney Spears, Carlos Santana and many others, changing the longstanding industry touring paradigm".
 Paul Szydelko of Travel Weekly opined that she "is no less a transcendent figure in Las Vegas entertainment history".
 According to Gary Bongiovanni, president and editor-in-chief of Pollstar, "Celine redefined what artists can do in Las Vegas, helping to make it arguably the busiest entertainment city in the world."
 The Guardian writers named Dion's Las Vegas residencies as one of "50 gigs that changed music".
 Stephen Brown, director of the Centre for Business and Economic Research in Las Vegas said that "she has an outsized impact on the economy" with Jacqui Goddard of The Telegraph calling her a "one-woman economic stimulus package".